CartoDB/torque/doc/getting_started.md

-##Getting started
+##Getting Started

-Although the most straightforward way to use Torque is through either the CartoDB editor, or by passing the layer's viz.json to [CartoDB.js](http://docs.cartodb.com/cartodb-platform/cartodb-js/getting-started/), many use cases work best with the standalone [Torque.js](https://github.com/CartoDB/torque/tree/master/dist).
-Assuming you have a public dataset with a `date` column, it's really simple to create an animated map with the library.
-First you need to have a Leaflet map prepared in an HTML page:
+Although the most straightforward way to use Torque is through either the CartoDB Editor, or by passing the layer's viz.json to [CartoDB.js](http://docs.cartodb.com/cartodb-platform/cartodb-js/getting-started/), many use cases work best with the standalone [Torque.js](https://github.com/CartoDB/torque/tree/master/dist).
+Assuming you have a public dataset with a `date` column, it is really simple to create an animated map with the library.
+First, you need to have a Leaflet map prepared in an HTML page:

 ```html
   <link rel="stylesheet" href="http://cdn.leafletjs.com/leaflet/v0.7.7/leaflet.css" />